MorganSchmiedt/markdown/README.md

 npm install @deskeen/markdown`
 ```

-To import the parser to your javascript code, use:
+To import the parser to your JavaScript code, use:

 ```javascript
 const parser = require('@deskeen/markdown')
 ```

-To parse a a text and transform it into HTML code, use:
+To parse a text and transform it into HTML code, use:

 ```javascript
 const htmlCode = parser.parse('some markdown text').toHtml()
 ```

-It has been tested on Node.js v10+ but it may be working on previous Node.js versions too.
+The parser has been tested on Node.js v10+ but it may be working on previous Node.js versions too.

 ## Parser options